|Puntilla Lake Day Trip|

 The race begins in earnest with the restart in Willow the following day.
-From there, up to 80 teams of Iditarod mushers including veterans such as Martin Buser, DeeDee Jonrowe, Jeff King, Lance Mackey, Neff, Mitch Seavey and Aliy Zirkle, and defending champion Dallas Seavey, among many others, face close to 1000 miles of arctic wilderness, two mountain ranges, forbidding weather and intense competition on the way to Nome.
+From there, up to 80 teams of Iditarod mushers including veterans such as Martin Buser, DeeDee Jonrowe, Jeff King, Lance Mackey, Hugh Neff, Mitch Seavey and Aliy Zirkle, and defending champion Dallas Seavey, among many others, face close to 1000 miles of arctic wilderness, two mountain ranges, forbidding weather and intense competition on the way to Nome.

 Rainy Pass is one of the early obstacles in the complex course.
-Rainy Pass is part of the Historic Iditarod Trail, but until 1976 the pass was inaccessible and the route detoured through Ptarmigan Pass, also known as Hellsgate, because of the 1964 Good Friday Earthquake.
+The Pass is part of the Historic Iditarod Trail, but until 1976 the pass was inaccessible and the route detoured through Ptarmigan Pass, also known as Hellsgate.
 From Skwentna, the route follows the Skwentna River into the southern part of the Alaska Range to Finger Lake.
 The stretch from Finger Lake to Rainy Pass, on Puntilla Lake, is among the most dangerous in the Iditarod, as the teams follow the narrow Happy River Gorge, where the trail balances on the side of a heavily forested incline.
-Rainy Pass is the most dangerous check point in the Iditarod.

 For those who want a once-in-a-lifetime look at the Iditarod, Sheldon can provide a complete Iditarod race-following adventure.
 Iditarod sled dog racing can be strewn across hundreds of miles of arctic wilderness as the race ensues.
-The only way to fully experience the Iditarod first hand (short of training for a year and running a team) is to utilize that other icon of Alaska transportation, the ski-equipped bush plane.
+The only way to fully experience the Iditarod first hand (short of training for a year and running a team) is to utilize that other legend of Alaska transportation, the ski-equipped bush plane.

 For those who can afford the ultimate Iditarod race-following experience, Sheldon can tailor the expedition to your needs.
 However, there are implications.
 If your Iditarod race-following team wishes to take advantage of the quality accommodations available at selected locations along the route, a full load of 6 passengers in the DeHavilland Beaver or 4 passengers in the Cessna 185 can be transported along the route.